Nicol Zelikman: Early life

 Zelikman was born and raised in Kfar Saba, Israel.
 Her grandparents, father, and mother were born in Baku, Soviet Azerbaijan.
 They had lived there, met and married; and in 1993 they moved to Russia, and then immigrated to Israel.
 She has a twin brother and two older brothers.

 She was introduced to rhythmic gymnastics by her mother; Elena "Lena" Zelikman, who is also her personal assistant coach.

 In 2019, Zelikman was enlisted to the Israel Defense Forces, but also continued practicing professionally.
 Her head coach is Ella Samofalov.

-Career
+Rhythmic gymnastics career

 Junior

 Zelikman began appearing in international junior competitions in 2012; at the Miss Valentine and Vitry Cup.
 She has competed in numerous competitions since 2014 at the Junior Grand Prix and World Cup series.
 In 2015, Zelikman competed at the Yoldyz Cup in Kazan.
 Zelikman finished 4th in team and won silver in hoop, bronze in ball at the 2016 Moscow Junior Grand Prix.
 She won silver in ball and 4th in rope at the 2016 Lisboa Junior World Cup.
 Zelikman competed at the 2016 European Junior Championships where Israel finished 4th in Team event, she qualified in 2 apparatus finals where she won silver in hoop and bronze in ball.